ar11arpit/student-management-service/README.md

 The fields for the receipt should closely match the following sample receipt structure:

 - **Receipt Fields**:
-  - `receiptId`: Unique identifier for the receipt.
+  - `transactionId`: Unique identifier for the transaction.
   - `studentId`: Unique identifier for the student.
   - `amount`: The fee amount collected.
-  - `date`: The date of fee collection.
+  - `transactionDate`: The date of fee transaction.
+  - `paymentMethod`: The Method of the fee payment.
+  - `grade`:  amount collected.
+  - `creditCardNumber`: Credit Card number.
-  - `description`: Description of the fee collected (optional).
+  - `paymentMethod`: The Method of the fee payment.
+  - `referenceNumber`: Reference number

 #### Data Access
 - **Spring Data JPA**: Used for data access.